filecoin-project/FIPs/FIPS/fip-XXXX.md

 We previously considered performing link analysis in a Wasm module to:

 1. Take advantage of our existing Wasm gas accounting rather than manually charging for gas based on the CBOR's structure.
-2. Ensure that all implementations used the exact same wasm parsing and validation logic.
+2. Ensure that all implementations used the exact same Wasm parsing and validation logic.

 However, this would have increased implementation complexity and introduced additional runtime costs (switching in and out of Wasm isn't free).